vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 the bright fortnight.
 80. There are two places of 'repose' (viśrānti), composed of half of a

-tuți each.
+tuṭi each.
 They are in the center of the heart and at the end of the twelve' (dvādaśānta), free from the changing effects of time.
 Both locations are the junctions of prāṇa and apāna.
 The time unit for

-each of them is one tuți: 81.
+each of them is one tuṭi: 81.
 Here the concept of day and night is explained in a different way.

 The day is the period when manifestation of objects occurs; the